mzubariev/fixtures_to_db/README.md

 4. `bundle install`

 5. In `/config/database.yaml` change the database settings to yours (fields: `database`, `username`, `password`).
-  - If you don't have 'posts' and 'users' tables in your database - application will make it.
+  - If you don't have 'posts' and 'users' tables in your database - application will makes it.
-  - If you leave 'database' field empty - application will make own test database with test tables.
+  - If you leave 'database' field empty - application will makes own test database with test tables.

 6. To fill database's tables with fixtures (application supports models: user, post; and formats: ini, json) run rake task with two parameters: